Combinatorics of $m=1$ Grasstopes: Extremal Counts and Oriented Matroid Grasstopes

 \begin{example} An example of a $6 \times 3$ matrix whose Grasstope has $16$ regions is any totally positive matrix with the $2$nd and $4$th rows swapped.
 For examples of totally positive matrices, one can take the Vandermonde matrix

 with $0<d_1 < ... < d_6.$ \end{example}

-Note that the lower bound $r(\mathcal{P}) - \beta(k,n)$ for the number of regions in a Grasstope is actually attained for all $k$ and $n$, by the $m=1$ amplituhedron \cite[Proposition 6.14, Theorem 6.16]{KarpWilliams}.
-The upper bound is also attained by the $m=1$ amplituhedron for the values in Tables \ref{table:regiondata} and \ref{table:posdata}.
+Note that the lower bound $r(\mathcal{P}) - \beta(k,n)$ for the number of regions in a Grasstope is attained for all $k$ and $n$, by any tame $m=1$ Grasstope whose arrangement is simple \cite[Proposition 6.14, Theorem 6.16]{KarpWilliams}.
+In particular, it is attained by the $m=1$ amplituhedron.
+The upper bound is also attained by reorientation class of the $m=1$ amplituhedron for the values in Tables \ref{table:regiondata} and \ref{table:posdata}.
 One interesting question to study is to determine whether this holds in general, and to describe all oriented matroids achieving this upper bound.